Maghrebi script: Contrast with Mashreqi scripts

 One of the prominent ways Maghrebi scripts differ from scripts of the Arabic-speaking East is the dotting of the letters faa' (ف) and qoph (ق).
 In eastern tradition, the faa' is represented by a circle with a dot above, while in Maghrebi scripts the dot goes below the circle (ڢ).
 In eastern scripts, the qoph is represented by a circle with two dots above it, whereas the Maghrebi qoph is a circle with just one dot above (ڧ), similar to the eastern faa'.
-In fact, concerns over the preservation of Maghrebi writing traditions played a part in the reservations of the Moroccan ulama's against importing the printing press.
+In fact, concerns over the preservation of Maghrebi writing traditions played a part in the reservations of the Moroccan ulama against importing the printing press.

 Additionally, Nico van den Boogert notes that in Maghrebi script: